safe-global/safe-docs/learn/safe-core/safe-core-account-abstraction-sdk/onramp-kit/integrate-monerium-and-safe.md

 const orders = await moneriumClient.getOrders();
 ```

 5. When you reload a page, you usually want to stay authenticated as long as the tokens are valid.
-To do this, we have another way to open the `SafeOnRampKit` instance with the `MoneriumPack`.
+To do this, we have another way to `open()` the `MoneriumPack`.

 Once authenticated in step 4, you can store the `refresh_token` found in the `bearerProfile` property of the `safeMoneriumClient` using browser storage methods.